gandhiboys/CS648_Assignment7/README.md

 This is the _Assignment 7_ of course **CS-648**

 #### Abstract
-The seventh assignment revolves around functions and DOM in JavaScript.
+The seventh assignment is on JavaScript functions and DOM.
-This assignment is about multiple functions practice in javascripts.
+This assignment is about practicing various functions in Javascript.

 ### Introduction
 This is based on the seventh assignment on JavaScript.